tom-draper/secure-notes/README.md

 #### Guaranteed anonymity

-Any notes you post are not tied to any form of user identification.
-Only the encrypted contents of the note and a timestamp are submitted to the server.
+Any notes you post are completely anonymous, with no connection to your identity.
+The server only receives the encrypted note content and a timestamp (if enabled).

 #### Password-style search

-Notes are stored against an identifier can only be accessed by searching against this note ID.
-The more complex a note ID is, the less likely another user is to guess it, in a similar way to a password.
+Notes are stored with a unique identifier and can only be accessed by searching for this specific note ID.
+Like passwords, more complex note IDs provide greater security by reducing the chance of someone guessing them.

 #### Database encryption

-Notes are encrypted before they are stored in the database.
-If a malicious actor gains control of the server, they cannot read your notes.
+Notes are encrypted before being stored in the database, ensuring that even if a malicious actor gains control of the server, they cannot read your notes.

 #### Encrypted URLs

-Secure Note URLs are devoid of any meaningful information.
-This means that if anybody reads your browser history, they cannot infer the notes you have accessed.
+Secure Note URLs contain no meaningful information, ensuring that if someone views your browser history, they cannot determine which notes you have accessed.

 #### Direct access restriction

-Notes can only ever be accessed by entering a note ID into the search bar.
-Even if another user gains access to a URL you have visited, they cannot enter the URL directly into their browser to visit that page.
+Notes can only be accessed by entering a note ID into the search bar.
+If someone discovers a URL you've visited, they still cannot access the note by entering that URL directly into their browser.

 #### Optional timestamps

-When posting a note, timestamps are enabled by default.
-If you feel somebody could infer your activity through the time it was posted, you can disable it before posting.
+Timestamps are enabled by default when posting a note.
+If you're concerned that someone might identify you through posting times, you can disable this feature before submitting your note.

 ## Getting Started